 When a teacher has authority to lead a team, teachers can collaborate routinely and get weekly, or even daily, guidance, feedback, and support.
 Similarly, when a principal leads a small team of multi-classroom leaders, the whole school can achieve instructional excellence and a welcoming environment for all students, staff, and families.

-For each of the critical elements of instructional leadership and excellence in the boxes below, we present resources for teachers, multi-classroom leaders, and principals:
+Click on each of the critical elements of instructional leadership and excellence below to see:

 - Video clips of teacher-leaders and principals who have achieved high-growth student learning

 - Training materials for ongoing professional development